ethanokamura/perfectline/src/content/cpp-101/pointers.md

 **References**: References are declared using an ampersand (&).
 They are essentially aliases for existing variables.
 ## Nullability:
 Pointers: Pointers can be assigned a special value `nullptr` to indicate that they are not pointing to any valid memory location.
-Keep in mind, references must always be initialized and cannot be changed to refer to a different object after initialization.
+Keep in mind, that references must always be initialized and cannot be changed to refer to a different object after initialization.

 Here's the code example:
 ```cpp